Do you plan to start doing more of something creative next year?

 7. Know that your inner critic might pipe up and tell you mean and fearful things about how awful and incompetent, how pretensious, how unskilled or cruddy you are inside your own head.
 Know that this is normal, common, and doesn’t mean you should stop.
 It means you are stepping out into brave new territory, you are stretching, you are growing.
 The more you can quietly ignore those voices and keep doing your creative thing, the more you will connect with the absorption, joy and focus, perhaps the playfulness and even sense of accomplishment that you get from making something yourself.

-May 2017 be a fabulously creative year for you!
+May the coming year be a fabulously creative year for you!